Last update: March 2021

 - Get a player's card and use it.
 When you use your card you'll earn comps (freebies like buffets, show tickets, rooms).
 See my article on comps for more.

-Se my article 8 Ways to Gamble Smart for more details.
+Se my article 10 Ways to Be a Smart Gambler for more details.

 How much money should I gamble?